Jul 10, 2026

 'Content-Type': 'application/json'

-}``` def send_report_ready_email(email, report_title, report_slug, task_id): """Send email notification when report is ready using Resend API""" if not RESEND_API_KEY or not email: print(f"Skipping email: RESEND_API_KEY={'present' if RESEND_API_KEY else 'missing'}, email={'present' if email else 'missing'}") return False try: # Build the report URL report_url = f"{BASE_URL}/report/{report_slug}" # Render the email HTML template html_content = render_template( 'email_report_ready.html', report_title=report_title, report_url=report_url, task_id=task_id ) # Prepare email data email_data = { "from": "Market Research <updates@aimarketresearch.app>", "to": [email], "subject": "Market Research report is now available", "html": html_content, "reply_to": "updates@aimarketresearch.app" } # Send email via Resend API headers = { 'Authorization': f'Bearer {RESEND_API_KEY}', 'Content-Type': 'application/json' } ``` ### Database Design
+}``` def send_report_ready_email(email, report_title, report_slug, task_id): """Send email notification when report is ready using Resend API""" if not RESEND_API_KEY or not email: print(f"Skipping email: RESEND_API_KEY={'present' if RESEND_API_KEY else 'missing'}, email={'present' if email else 'missing'}") return False try: # Build the report URL report_url = f"{BASE_URL}/report/{report_slug}" # Render the email HTML template html_content = render_template( 'email_report_ready.html', report_title=report_title, report_url=report_url, task_id=task_id ) # Prepare email data email_data = { "from": "Market Research <updates@aimarketresearch.app>", "to": [email], "subject": "Market Research report is now available", "html": html_content, "reply_to": "updates@aimarketresearch.app" } # Send email via Resend API headers = { 'Authorization': f'Bearer {RESEND_API_KEY}', 'Content-Type': 'application/json' } ``` The platform uses a unified PostgreSQL schema that efficiently stores both running tasks and completed reports in a single table:

 12345678910111213141516171819-- Unified reports table handling both running tasks and completed reports CREATE TABLE reports ( id VARCHAR PRIMARY KEY, task_run_id VARCHAR UNIQUE NOT NULL, title VARCHAR, slug VARCHAR UNIQUE, industry VARCHAR NOT NULL, geography VARCHAR, details TEXT, content TEXT, basis JSONB, status VARCHAR DEFAULT 'running', session_id VARCHAR, email VARCHAR, is_public BOOLEAN DEFAULT TRUE, error_message TEXT, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, completed_at TIMESTAMP );```-- Unified reports table handling both running tasks and completed reportsCREATE TABLE reports (id VARCHAR PRIMARY KEY,task_run_id VARCHAR UNIQUE NOT NULL,title VARCHAR,slug VARCHAR UNIQUE,industry VARCHAR NOT NULL,geography VARCHAR,details TEXT,content TEXT,basis JSONB,status VARCHAR DEFAULT 'running',session_id VARCHAR,email VARCHAR,is_public BOOLEAN DEFAULT TRUE,error_message TEXT,created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,completed_at TIMESTAMP);```